James Franco Was Not Nominated for a Best Actor Oscar

 James Franco didn’t get an Oscar nomination for Best Actor.
 Franco, who portrays filmmaker Tommy Wiseau in The Disaster Artist, which he also directed, was widely expected to score a nomination.

-Franco’s snub comes after he was accused of sexually inappropriate behavior by five women.
+Franco’s 90th Academy Awards snub comes after he was accused of sexually inappropriate behavior by five women.
 On Jan.
 11, the Los Angeles Times reported that five women — four of whom were his former students — accused the actor of inappropriate behavior.
 Franco has repeatedly denied the allegations, but said he would not actively refute them because he supports women speaking out in the #MeToo and #TimesUp movements.

 Voting for Oscar nominations began on Jan.
 5 and closed on Jan.
 12 — just one day after the Times investigation was published, so it’s unclear how much the allegations against Franco could have affected the vote.